fmarotta/admin-pi/card_setup/README.md

 We wanted a lightweight, yet functional operating system, so, as we did not even need a GUI, we opted for [Arch Linux ARM](https://archlinuxarm.org), a port of Arch Linux for ARM computers.
+Raspbian, the default OS, would have been just a waste.

 ## Which SD card to use?